TEAMMATES/teammates/README.md

 [Version History](https://github.com/TEAMMATES/teammates/milestones?direction=desc&sort=due_date&state=closed) |
 [Project Stats](https://www.openhub.net/p/teammatesonline)

-## Interested to join TEAMMATES developer team?
+## Interested in joining TEAMMATES developer team?

 We welcome contributions from developers, especially students.
 Here are some resources:
 * [**Contributor Orientation Guide**](docs/CONTRIBUTING.md): This document describes what you need to know/do to become a contributor.